Welcome to Perth Zoo

 Recovery

-The Western Ground Parrot is one of twenty bird species nationally which the Australian Government has prioritised for recovery
+The Western Ground Parrot is one of 22 bird species nationally which the Australian Government has prioritised for recovery.

-The current population is now only found in Cape Arid National Park and Nuytsland Nature Reserve (WA) – with no more than 150 individuals thought to remain.
-Optimum habitat for this species is patches of diverse near-coastal heath that have not burned for a decade and are free of introduced predators.
-This makes good management of feral species and fire regimes critical to their survival.
+The last remaining stronghold of the population now persists only in Cape Arid National Park and Nuytsland Nature Reserve (WA) – with no more than 150 individuals thought to remain.
+The species is very particular about their habitat, requiring diverse near-coastal heath with patches that have not burned for a decade.
+Management of threats including feral species and wildfire risk reduction is considered critical to their survival.

-In 2003, the Department of Parks and Wildlife established the Western Ground Parrot Recovery Project.
-Over the past thirteen years, monitoring, recording, tracking and a captive management program have added to the body of knowledge about this cryptic species.
-At the same time, fire suppression has been improved and introduced predator control, in particular feral cats, has been a focus of managing key habitats.
+In 2003, the then Department of Parks and Wildlife established the Western Ground Parrot Recovery Project.
+Field monitoring of population trends, radio tracking and a captive management program have added to the body of knowledge about this cryptic species.
+At the same time, fire suppression has been improved and introduced predator control, in particular feral cats, has continued as a key focus.
+A three year trial translocation was initiated in 2021, with a small number of birds being moved from Cape Arid National Park to a conservation east of Albany.
+This trial's goal was to establish an insurance population.
+Perth Zoo activitely participated in many of these activities, including in the support of the recent translocations by providing essential animal care and veterinary expertise.

 Study of Biology and Behaviour for Breeding

-Eight hundred kilometres north, Perth Zoo has created a specialised home for a very small number of Western Ground Parrots – custom-designed aviaries where we can monitor them 24-7 via CCTV and develop husbandry and breeding requirements.
+Eight hundred kilometres north from their native habitat, Perth Zoo has created a specialised home for a very small number of Western Ground Parrots – custom-designed aviaries where we can monitor them 24-7 via CCTV and develop husbandry and breeding requirements.
 By increasing knowledge of their behaviour, social interactions and even dietary preferences, we are achieving a better understanding of their needs.
 This is improving the chance of successful breeding for these mysterious birds, as well as informing studies of wild birds.
-Once threats in the wild are managed, we will work together with the Department of Parks and Wildlife to release captive-born ground-parrots into protected parks in their natural range.

 Partners and Supporters